diogo-pessoa/milestoneThree/UserStories.md

             python -m unittest discover -s test/html_test -p "*_test.py" -v fi

+- As a User I want to Check My Personal Details on my profile Page
+  - Profile Page has a Tab on `Books`, where User get a chance to review all his favorite Books and Rates left

+- As a User I have a profile page with my details and reviews I left.
+  - Profile Page has a Tab on `Reviews`, with a List of books listed with the rate, Book Name and comment

+- As a User I want to have a list with my favorite books, and I want to see that on my profile page
+  - Profile Page has a Tab on `Books`, where User get a chance to review all his favorite Books and Rates left

+## Features Left to Implement

+- **Follow-up** from the BOOKS table I want to sort and order books

+- **Follow-up** Allow User to Update personal Details

 - As a User I want to search for books without having to create a user.